grafana/plugin-tools/docusaurus/docs/e2e-test-a-plugin/test-a-data-source-plugin/annotation-queries.md

 If your data source plugin implements a custom annotation editor, you can write tests that verifies that the editor works as expected.
 If no custom editor is implemented, the built-in in editor will be used and then you don't need to write tests for that.

-### Testing the entire annotation query execution flow
+### Test the entire annotation query execution flow

 In the next example, we perform an integration test where we test a plugin's entire annotation query data flow.